ContentGraz/OER/intro-to-cs-1.md

 ## A four-step methodology to a successful content strategy

 Every project starts with a dialogue between business and the content strategist.
 More precisely, it starts with the question “What are you doing now now?”
 This marks the start of the discovery-part, the first phase of a four-step methodology towards a successful content strategy.
 The goal is to determine a status quo and see, where you have to put your finger on to achieve future goals.
 The second part is about analyzing the gap between your current state and the goal you wish to achieve.
 A gap analysis is about defining what remains to be done to reach the future state.
-Part three is all about creating recommendations by using the so-called “MoSCoW” model, where you define the musts, shoulds, coulds and woulds of your strategy.
+Part three is all about creating recommendations by using the so-called “MoSCoW” model[^1], where you define the musts, shoulds, coulds and woulds of your strategy.
 As soon as that is done, the fourth and last part is in line: Creating a road map that guides the client from the current state to the future one.
 Having these steps in mind and putting it in practice is a big help to work in  more structured and purposeful way.

 ## Deliverables and Project Phases